|

 sports, electronic gaming, gambling, and secular music, distracts you from a prayerful

 focus on holy things.
-Entertainment, in general, not only squanders your time and
+Entertainment, in general, not only squanders your time on

 competition, hostility, etc.) of contemporary society.
 Furthermore, these things